 Now that we have dipes and wipes covered, let's talk furniture.
 Yes, you can change a diaper just about anywhere, but you will be doing it so often, why not make it comfortable.

 You need a good, sturdy surface on which to change your poopy princess (or prince).
 Ideally, you want it to be about waist-high or slightly higher.
 Anything lower and you'll be straining your back.
 You can buy a changing table made specifically for this or be a little more creative and use the top of dresser or a desk.
 I've seen people change diapers on their bed and I don't recommend it as a long-term solution.
 There is way too much bending over involved and do you really want poopy diapers all over your bed?
 That stuff gets messy, believe me.

 On top of your changing surface, you want to get a changing pad (pictured below).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
 You can screw it in to your changing table so it doesn't move around.

 You'll also need 2 or 3 changing pad covers.
 They get soiled pretty quickly so you’ll need more than one.
-On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad above) as an added layer of protection -- these are much easier to wash than the covers.
+On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad below) as an added layer of protection -- these are much easier to wash than the covers.
 Get a whole bunch, you'll be washing them all the time.

 You'll probably want a special trashcan for disposing of diapers.
 Moms seem to be really divided on this topic: some say: yes, the right diaper pail will conceal the poopy smell.
 Others say there is no way to *really* hide the smell of poo.
 I fall into the latter category.